Social Return on Investment

 - Cadbury and Groundwork UK (Spots v Stripes campaign)

-We are collaborating with 4 Global and other partners to develop a Social Value Calculator for the Datahub, which is a repository for sport and leisure data, used by a large number of leisure operators in the UK.
+We are collaborating with four global and other partners to develop a Social Value Calculator for the Datahub, which is a repository for sport and leisure data, used by many leisure operators in the UK.

 We are working in collaboration with 11 European partners on an ERASMUS project, using SROI to measure the Benefits of Outdoor Sport to Society (January 2017-2019).